 Within a few months of lessons from Joel, Paul was playing beyond anything I had ever witnessed.
 He had been playing a few months and was already capable of intricate and complex and fast (was he ever fast) compositions.
 Of course, he loved music like Opeth and other guitar-oriented metal and progressive rock bands and tried to emulate them.
 He entered a national competition and although very nervous and shy, he won the local round!
 He hit a few bum notes but otherwise wowed everyone present.

 He started composing too and we went in to a local studio and came out with Flight of the Mongoose.
-Flight of the Mongoose was a hit with the music community being download thousands of times.
+Flight of the Mongoose was a bit of a hit with some in the the music community being download thousands of times.
 He worked with Joel to record a couple of other tracks as well.
-He spent a summer at the Berkeley School of Music in Boston.
+He spent a summer at the Berklee College of Music in Boston.
 If I had been him, I would have been in bands, playing live and looking for fame and fortune.
 But not Paul.
 He wasn’t good enough you see and couldn’t seem to understand that it is the little imperfections that make music interesting.

 His talent went to waste through college.
 When he emerged again, his musical taste had changed and so when he picked up the guitar again he chose to emulate the Gypsy Jazz players he so admired.
 Again, he recorded little bits and pieces but that search for perfection seems to always haunt him.